 - For each 1,500 square feet in your home, an average of 40 pounds of dust is generated annually.

 Look at the amount of material in your vacuum cleaner.
 Much of that was suspended in the air until it eventually settled to the floor.
-Simply walking across rugs and carpeting releases tiny fibers than can end up in the respiratory system.
+Simply walking across rugs and carpeting releases tiny fibers that can end up in the respiratory system.

 Modern technology has answered indoor air quality problems with the use of ventilation systems and whole-house air cleaners.